Arrest made in $6,000 theft from Rutter's

 What can we expect from Pa.'s new House Freedom Caucus?

-Police allege Haggerty entered the manager’s office at the Rutter’s and removed around $6,000 cash from a cash cabinet and around $150 in gold dollar coins that were contained in a blue Fulton Bank money bag.
+Police allege Haggerty entered the manager’s office at the Rutter’s and removed about $6,000 in cash from a cash cabinet and about $150 in gold dollar coins that were in a blue Fulton Bank money bag.

 A preliminary hearing in the case is set for Dec.
 15.